Library Structure

 Methods are used to send Configs after they are constructed.
 Generally,

-is the lowest level method you'll have to call.
+Request is the lowest level method you'll have to call.
 It accepts a

-parameter and knows how to upload files if needed.
+Chattable parameter and knows how to upload files if needed.
 It returns an

-, the most general return type from the Bot API.
+APIResponse, the most general return type from the Bot API.
 This method is

 called for any endpoint that doesn't have a more specific return type.
 For

-or an error.
+example, setWebhook only returns true or an error.
 Other methods may have

 more specific return types.
-The getFile
+The getFile endpoint returns a File.
+Almost

-every other method returns a Message
+every other method returns a Message, which you can use Send to obtain.

-There's lower level methods such as MakeRequest
+There's lower level methods such as MakeRequest which require an endpoint and

 parameters instead of accepting configs.
 These are primarily used internally.